Guides · Compliance

 TCPA compliance checklist

-By Mandeep Rao, Founder · Published May 18, 2026 · Updated May 24, 2026
+By the Lead Friendly team · Published May 18, 2026 · Updated August 9, 2026

 Use this checklist before you run any AI or automated calling program to U.S. consumers.
 Each item maps to a real TCPA, FCC, CTIA, or state requirement.
 Miss one and each call can be a $500–$1,500 statutory violation.